-The historical city of Uzgen is located 55 kilometers Northeast of Osh.
+Historical city of Uzgen is located 55 kilometers northeast of Osh.
 Today Uzgen is a fairly large city by Kyrgyz standards with around 50 thousand inhabitants across the ridge from Jalal-Abad.
 About 90% of the population of Uzgen is of Uzbek ethnicity.

 History of Uzgen